Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 4: Define Settings Class
 -----------------------------

 Like the ``Machine`` class defined in the previous step, the ``Settings`` class is designed as a container of information.
 The ``Settings`` class is set up to hold any additional information about the design which will be evaluated in later steps, which does not fit in the ``Machine`` class.
-For this example, the settings class simply holds the rotational speed Omega, and the motor current I. Copy the following code-block into the python file to add this example settings class.
+For this example, the settings class simply holds the rotational speed Omega, and the motor current I. Copy the following code-block into the Python file to add this example settings class.

 .. code-block:: python